 - Childhood neglect (when basic needs for food, care, and/or shelter are not met)

 Some factors can increase people's vulnerability to trauma.
-Having recently suffered losses or already being very stressed when a new event occurs can increase the likelihood that you are traumatized by that event.
+If you have recently suffered losses or are already very stressed when a new event occurs, you may be more likely to be traumatized by that event.
 In general, people are more likely to be traumatized if they've been traumatized before.
 This is especially true if the previous trauma occurred during childhood.
 When a child's sense of security or safety is threatened, she or he may grow up seeing the world as an unsure, dangerous, and frightening place.
-This can cause the child to develop emotionally and physically in ways that make it easier for her/him to be traumatized by future situations.
+The child may then develop emotionally and physically in ways that make it easier for her/him to be traumatized by future situations.

 "Everything happened when I was six years old that I lost my mother and then I stayed with my father.
 I was nine years old; I was being abused by him – sexually.
 Well I was being abused until I turned 12 years old.